cefriel/mapping-template/README.md

 # rdf-lowerer

-A template-based lowerer for RDF repositories exploiting Apache Velocity.
+A template-based lowerer for RDF repositories exploiting Apache Velocity and maintained by Cefriel Knowledge Technologies team as a building block of the [Chimera](https://github.com/cefriel/chimera) solution for semantic data conversion.

 ### Template Default Variables
 The `velocity-lowerer` component offers a set of already bound variables that can be used in the template: